-Because summer 2020 classes will all be online, all first-year students at University Park are required to register through the Learning Edge Academic Program (LEAP).
+Because summer 2020 classes will all be online, all first-year students at Penn State University Park are required to register through the Learning Edge Academic Program (LEAP).
 Each student enrolls in two linked courses that make up a LEAP Pride and each pride is assigned an upper-class mentor who plans programming and helps support LEAP students throughout the summer program.

-Many of the Prides include either ENGL 15 or CAS 100.
+Many of the prides include either ENGL 15 or CAS 100.
 Paterno Fellows do not need these courses since they will meet the same requirements through the honors series Rhetoric and Civic Life (CAS/ENGL 137H/138T) in the fall and spring semesters.
 For this reason, we have developed four LEAP Prides especially for Paterno Fellows that do not include these courses.

 Arguing About the World